Benfotiamine: The Magical Cure of Your Stress

 3. Cardiovascular disease:

 Cardiovascular disease is a major threat to the health of society.
-It causes about 17.3 million deaths worldwide each year, and its incidence is projected to increase in the future because of increases in population size, aging, and economic development.
+It causes about 17.3 million deaths worldwide each year, and its incidence is projected to increase because of population size, aging, and economic development.

 Cardiovascular disease is a general term for several diseases affecting your heart or blood vessels.
 These diseases include: